adrenak/UniGOAP/README.md

 # Next
 - Support for something similar to `Func<bool>` and `Actions()` as preconditions and effects respectively for agent actions.
 Allowing for more sophisticated state change operation than just `bool` flags
+- Support for Fuzzy Logic in AI decision making.

 # Note
 - This project was initially started with an approach based on the `State Design Pattern` discussed in Programming Game AI by Example written by Mat Buckland.
 The scope of the project soon became too large for FSM based agents.
 That code is now [here](https://github.com/adrenak/UniFSM)